stein-bmcc/eleventy-personal-site-tasiamiller/_site/postcards.md

   <h1>
      Costa Rica Postcard Designs
   </h1>
   <p>
-      I was tasked with designing a few postcards for Costa Rica using pictures my professor provided to the class.
+      I was tasked with designing a few postcards for Costa Rica using pictures my professor provided to the students in my graphic design course.
 I strived to create a balanced yet dynamic composition by cropping and arranging these images.
+I chose logos from the selection given to me that stood out the most against their respective background without overpowering the image completely.
   </p>
   </section>
   <section class="project-img">